HCDigitalScholarship/documentation/local_django_development.md

   `source ~/Virtualenvs/name-of-project/bin/activate`

+If you already use Anaconda or would like to try it, it can be downloaded here: https://www.continuum.io/downloads Once downloaded, you can type `conda create -n name-of-project` to create a new enviornment.
+Conda makes it easy to work in Python 2 and 3.
+To specify the version of Python for the enviornment, add `python=3` or `python=2`.
+For example, `conda create -n name-of-project python=3`.
+To activate the enviornment, just type `source activate name-of-project` from any directory.
+Use `source deactivate` to leave it.
+Everything else will be the same as virtualenv.

+For a full list of available packages for Anaconda, go here: https://docs.continuum.io/anaconda/pkg-docs

 ### Clone the repository and install requirements
 The next step is to pull the repository to your laptop into the `~/Projects` folder we created.
 Copy the path to the repo by clicking the green "Clone or Download" button on the Github repository.
 Then, in the terminal window, type: